NilPointer-Software/bdfd-wiki/src/bdscript/banComplex.md

 ```

 ### Parameters
-- `reason`: The reason for this action, which will be sent to the audit-log.
+- `reason`: The reason for this action, which will be saved in the audit-log.

 ## Example
 ```